ha-ayoub/rock-paper-scissors/README.md

 The player competes against the computer in random rounds — each choice triggers a beautiful animation, followed by the result display (win, lose, or draw).

-The project focuses on practicing React with TypeScript, state management, and creating interactive UI with CSS animations.
+The project focuses on practicing React with Javascript, state management, and creating interactive UI with CSS animations.

 ✨ Features